 Many companies will include a tethered charger in the cost of your installation without giving you the option of an untethered charger.

-The total figure will, of course, vary depending on how much you drive, the type of electric car you have – newer models cost less to drive – and the cost of electricity on your home tariff.
+The total figure will vary depending on how much you drive, the type of electric car you have – newer models cost less to drive – and the cost of electricity on your home tariff.

 The average cost of electricity at home is 24.50p per kWh, whereas at a charging station, it’s around 77% more expensive, though some supermarkets offer cheaper prices.

-Although you will spend on average £1,000 on a home charger, you will likely make this back over 1-2 years, depending on how much you drive your car and your energy prices.
+Although you will spend on average up to £1,500 on a home charger, you will likely make this back over one-to-two-years, depending on how much you drive your car and your energy prices.

 Remember that when you use a home charger, you can take advantage of charging when you want, for example, overnight, when energy prices are lowest.
 Or, of course, consider installing solar panels to get some “free” juice.